kodecocodes/i9t/uistackview-book-port/uistackview-book-port.markdown

 Open **Main.storyboard** and take a look at the **Spot Info View Controller** scene.
 And boom!
 Have some color with your stack view.
 ![bordered width=40%](images/04-colorful-scene-in-storyboard_504x636.png)

 These labels and buttons have various background colors set that will be cleared at runtime.
-In the storybord they're simply visual aids to help show how changing various properties of a stack view will affect the frames of its embedded views.
+In the storyboard, they're simply visual aids to help show how changing various properties of a stack view will affect the frames of its embedded views.

 You don't need to do this now, but if at any point you'd actually like to see the background colors while running the app, you can temporarily comment out the following lines in `viewDidLoad()` inside `SpotInfoViewController`.